danaikorre/dsmanufacturing.github.io/content.md

 ### Week 2: Data carpentry

-In this lecture you will:
+In this lecture you will be:

 * Introduced to data carpentry